 - Global Reach: Works effectively with audiences outside Tier-1 countries.

-- Action-Oriented Campaigns: Encourage user engagement for higher revenue.
+- Action-Oriented Campaigns: Drive user engagement to increase revenue.

 Pros: